 To promote something is to increase its public exposure, allowing new audiences to be notified of its existence.
 Promotion is a crucial step in building a business or sharing content on the Internet.
 Many methods of promotion exist, some effective, and others less so.
 Promotion must be conducted in a way that's effective for reaching audiences but also remains ethical and honest, preventing the spread of misinformation.

-Unless your page is among the top of search engine results, no one will know your page exists.
-The Internet consists of BILLIONS of web pages and millions more appear every day.
-This page will help improve your search engine rankings and page quality using the secrets and tips we learned over the past twenty-years.
-Computer Hope currently averages over 340,000 unique page views a day and over nine million unique a month (around 50 million hits).
+Unless your website is among the top of search engine results, no one will know your site exists.
+The Internet consists of BILLIONS of web pages, and millions more appear every day.
+Our tips help improve your search engine rankings and page quality using the secrets and tips we learned over the past twenty years.
+Computer Hope currently averages over 340,000 unique page views a day and over nine million unique page views a month (around 50 million hits).

 Domain, titles, and URL

 If you plan on doing anything with your web page, a domain name is a must.
 When registering a domain name, make sure the name is short, simple, easy to spell, and easy to remember.
 For example, computerhope is an easier name to remember and type than computerhopesfreetechnicalhelp.
 Unfortunately, many of the common short domain names are already registered, so think of as many names and keywords as possible.
 Doing a whois lookup is an easy way to determine what domains are available.
 GoDaddy whois is one example of a domain name lookup service.

 Most search engines use the title of your web page when displaying your site in their search results.
 Therefore, it's always a smart idea to focus on every web page title.
 For example, this page's title is "Secrets and tips of promoting your web page and blog."
 This title is not only descriptive but also uses keywords, including secrets, tips, web page, and promoting.
 Follow the tips below when creating a title.

 - Be as specific as possible and include what is unique on the page.

 - Always use the most important keywords at the start of your title.